ianlewis/kay/docs/source/auth.rst

 ------------------------------

-To use this middleware, you need to set 'kay.auth.middleware.AuthenticationMiddleware' to MIDDLEWARE_CLASSES settings directive, and also need to set 'kay.auth.models.DatastoreUser' (or a classname that is extended from it) to AUTH_USER_MODEL settings directive.
+To use this middleware, you need to set ``kay.auth.middleware.AuthenticationMiddleware`` to MIDDLEWARE_CLASSES settings directive, and also need to set ``kay.auth.models.DatastoreUser`` (or a classname that is extended from it) to AUTH_USER_MODEL settings directive.
 AuthenticationMiddleware must be placed under SessionMiddleware that is mandatry for this middleware.

 .. code-block:: python